Geexirooz/elk-suri/README.md

 **Additionally, you must either clone this repository or download the entire repository in order to build and run these containers.**

-### Keystore
+### Keystore, Certificates and Users Credentials

-Before we build or create our containers we first need to create our keystore and certificates.
+Before we build or create our containers we first need to create our keystore, certificates and the users.
 You can do this using the [docker-compose.setup.yml](docker-compose.setup.yml) yaml file.

-#### Creating Keystore for self-signed certificates

 To do so you simply run the following command first: